-The Minister for Communications, Climate Action and Environment, with the Minister for Arts, Heritage, Regional, Rural and Gaeltacht Affairs established a Mobile Phone and Broadband Taskforce to identify immediate solutions to broadband and mobile phone coverage deficits and to investigate how better services could be provided to consumers prior to full build and rollout of the network planned under the

-National Broadband Plan State Intervention.
-The taskforce has published its report in 2017 outlining the issues considered and setting out its recommendations and actions to alleviate barriers to mobile reception and broadband access and the Department publishes quarterly updates on how the recommendations are being implemented.

-While ComReg does not have direct responsibility for implementation of the NBP, the Mobile Phone and Broadband Taskforce outlines a number of regulatory actions that can assist in the rollout of the NBP and ComReg has announced it will undertake such action areas which support the objectives of the Mobile Phone and Broadband Taskforce.
+The Minister for Communications.
+Climate Action and Environment. with the Minister for Culture, Heritage and the Gaeltacht established a Mobile Phone and Broadband Taskforce to identify immediate solutions to broadband and mobile phone coverage deficits and to investigate how better services could be provided to consumers prior to full build and rollout of the network planned under the National Broadband Plan State Intervention.
+The taskforce has published its report in 2017 outlining the issues considered and setting out its recommendations and actions to alleviate barriers to mobile reception and broadband access and the DCCAE publishes guarterly updates on how the recommendations are being implemented.
+While ComReg does not have direct responsibility for implementation of the NBP, the Mobile Phone and Broadband Taskforce outlines a number of regulatory actions that can assist in the rollout of the NBP and ComReg has announced it will undertake such action areas that support the objectives of the Mobile Phone and Broadband Taskforce.

+Separately to the NBP, in June 2018, ComReg decided to legalise some mobile phone repeaters in an attempt to boost coverage of mobile phone services in respect of indoor reception.
+This was a key recommendation of the government's Mobile Phone and Broadband Taskforce.
+ComReg decided to make certain mobile phone repeaters licenceexempt provided certain technical conditions as outlined in the ComReg decision are met.

-12 Data protection
+Data protection

-Is there a specific data protection regime applicable to the communications sector?
+12 Is there a specific data protection regime applicable to the communications sector?

-The communications sector is subject to the general Irish data protection regime as set out in the Data Protection Acts 1998 and 2003.
+The communications sector is subject to the general Irish data protection regime as set out in the Data Protection Act 2018.

 The Communications (Retention of Data) Act 2011 sets out a specific regime for the retention of certain communications data for the purpose of, inter alia, the investigation, detection and prosecution of criminal offences.
 A regime is also in place for the interception of communications by the Irish police force and the defence forces.
 The Court of Justice of the European Union (CJEU) recently found that the Data Retention Directive (2006/24/EC) (Data Directive), the basis for the Communications (Retention of Data) Act 2011, was invalid.
 As a result of the CJEU decision, no specific legal act at the EU level obliges Ireland to maintain a data retention regime in place.
-Nevertheless, even though the Data Directive has been struck down, the national implementing measure (ie, the 2011 Act) remains in effect as a matter of Irish law.
-The legal status of the 2011 Act is not affected by the decision beyond providing a number of grounds on which the 2011 Act may be challenged as unconstitutional or invalid.
+In December 2018, the Irish High Court ruled that the 2011 Act is incompatible with EU and ECHR law, and the Supreme Court recently referred this issue to the ECJ.
+While the 2011 Act formally remains law in Ireland, the government has published the General Scheme of the Communications (Retention of Data) Bill 2017 designed to replace the 2011 Act.

-The 2011 Privacy Regulations from the EU electronic communications reform package referred to above also apply.
+The 2011 Privacy Regulations from the EU electronic communications reform package referred to above also apply pending the publication of the proposed ePrivacy Regulation.

-On 25 May 2018 the General Data Protection Regulation (No. 2016/679) (the GDPR) will come into force across the EU.
-This follows a two-year implementation period following which the GDPR will replace the existing Data Protection Directive No. 95/46/EC.
+On 25 May 2018, the General Data Protection Regulation (No. 2016/679) (GDPR) came into force across the EU, and is implemented in Ireland through the Data Protection Act 2018.
+This follows a twoyear implementation period following which the GDPR will replace the existing Data Protection Directive No. 95/46/EC.
 The aim of the GDPR is to harmonise data protection across the EU and will affect the way in which the communications sector operates.

-13 Cybersecurity
+Cybersecurity

-Is there specific legislation or regulation in place concerning cybersecurity or network security in your jurisdiction?
+13 Is there specific legislation or regulation in place concerning cybersecurity or network security in your jurisdiction?